-The Conservation Series is a publication Series hosted by the Office of National Marine Sanctuaries.
-It provides a forum to publish reports that focus on the complex issues facing the sanctuary system.
-Click here for a FAQ about the Series!
+The Conservation Series is a publication series hosted by the Office of National Marine Sanctuaries.
+It provides a forum to publish reports that focus on complex issues facing the sanctuary system.
+View frequently asked questions about the Series!

 Listing of Publications

 Reports published in the Conservation Series since it began in 1999 are available for viewing or downloading.
 Access the reports.

 The mission of NOAA's Office of National Marine Sanctuaries is to identify, designate, protect and manage the ecological, recreational, research, educational, historical, and aesthetic resources and qualities of nationally significant coastal and marine areas.
 The existing marine sanctuaries differ widely in their natural and historical resources and include nearshore and open ocean areas ranging in size from less than one square mile to more than 582,000 square miles.
 Protected habitats include rocky coasts, kelp forests, coral reefs, seagrass beds, estuarine habitats, hard and soft bottom habitats, segments of whale migration routes, and shipwrecks.

 Because of considerable differences in settings, resources, and threats, each marine sanctuary has a tailored management plan.
 Conservation, education, research, monitoring, and enforcement programs vary accordingly.
 The integration of these programs is fundamental to marine protected area management.
 The ONMS Conservation Series reflects and supports this integration by providing a forum for publication and iscussion of the complex issues currently facing the sanctuary system.
 Topics of published reports vary substantially and may include descriptions of programs, discussions on resource management issues, and results of scientific research and monitoring projects.
 The series facilitates integration of natural sciences, socioeconomic and cultural sciences, education, and policy development to accomplish the diverse needs of NOAA's resource protection mandate.